 • Higher consumption of electricity, flux, solder, and nitrogen

 • Extra cleaning of soldered assemblies wave solder aperture masks or pallets

 Image 6: Wave Soldering

 5.2 Wave Soldering Cost

 So, now after reading the whole article, can you guess the operating costs of a wave soldering machine?
-You can guess concerning selective soldering.
-Well, because of the problems mentioned above and defects, wave soldering can be five times more expensive.
+You can imagine concerning selective soldering.
+Because of the problems mentioned above and defects, wave soldering can be five times more expensive.

-In this guide, we have explained everything related to the wave soldering process.
+In this guide, we have explained everything related to the waves soldering process.
 We have even mentioned the alternates of soldering methods.
 We aimed to clear out any questions you may have regarding wave soldering.
-Now, you can easily decide which method of soldering is suitable for you and when.
+Now, you can easily decide which form of soldering is suitable for you and when.